NJ Wills Attorney

 HAVE YOU PROTECTED YOUR FAMILY AND LOVED ONES WITH A LAST WILL?

 FREDRICK P. NIEMANN, ESQ.
 HAS PREPARED LAST WILLS, TRUSTS AND ESTATE PLANS FOR CLIENTS OF ALL AGES AND ALL LEVELS OF INCOME AND WEALTH.
-LET HIS EXPERIENCE WORK FOR YOU
+LET HIS EXPERIENCE AND WISE ADVICE WORK FOR YOU TODAY.

 Are you married?
 Have children, grandchildren?
-Let me state it plain and clear… you need a last will.
+Let me talk to you directly in plain and simple words… you need a last will.
 I have one, and you need one.
-You also need an estate plan and you need a life care plan.
-Your estate plan should include a last will and/or trust, a Durable Power of Attorney, and Healthcare Directive.
+You also need an estate plan that addresses a life care plan as you get older.
+Your estate plan should include (at a minimum) a Last Will and/or Trust, a Durable Power of Attorney, and Healthcare Directive.

 You need these documents to protect yourself, your children, spouse, grandchildren, domestic partner, favorite charity, parents, siblings … in short anyone or anything important to you.